wormhole-foundation/wormhole/README.md

 ```
 134,689 original
 134,689 thirteen sigs (matches as expected)
-133,601 using CoreBridgeLib from Solidity SDK which parses the vaa itself and calls verifyVM
+108,378 using CoreBridgeLib from Solidity SDK (only reads the guardian set from the CoreBridge, other parses and verifies everything itself)
  27,677 single signature
  88,686 guardian set from calldata (gscd) optimizations (does not agree with 83k number in the monorepo PR despite additional optimizations)
- 73,646 optimized, backwards compatible implementation
+ 73,390 optimized, backwards compatible implementation
- 14,075 threshold signature (i.e. single address) optimized version
+ 13,874 threshold signature (i.e. single address) optimized version
 ```

 Original gas costs also match gas used field of Action[3] in [Etherscan Parity trace of the sample transaction](https://etherscan.io/vmtrace?txhash=0xedd3ac96bc37961cce21a33fd50449dba257737c168006b40aa65496aaf92449&type=parity).